 Here’s the deal: Parenting is really freaking hard.
 And, sometimes, especially in those early years, it can be difficult and isolating and depressing, even for the bravest and hardiest of souls.
 Like sex or drinking, it’s one of things that can definitely be made better in the presence of someone you like.
 So why not make life easier on yourself and find awesome, like-minded parents with cool kids that you and your kids can enjoy spending time with?

 We each knew how sleep-deprived, gassy, hormonal and generally overwhelmed the other was, and to disparage or compete with one another would have been breaking the Mama Code.
 (Like the Mafia with their Omertà — it’s just not done.)
 You love each other; you love your kids; you love each other’s kids, and you cut each other some slack.
 It takes a village, remember?
+And not one of those where they throw stones.

 Little did I know then how lucky I was to have Lucy.
-A few years later, I moved to the other side of the country; Lucy and I had our second babies — both boys — thousands of miles from each other; and I began to understand that not everyone follows The Mama Code, and sometimes there’s no village for miles around.
+A few years later, I moved to the other side of the country; Lucy and I had our second babies —both boys — thousands of miles from each other; and I began to understand that not everyone follows The Mama Code, and sometimes there’s no village for miles around.

 I mean, let’s be clear here.
 When it comes to their children, folks can go from zero-to-whackadoodle purty darn fast.
 It can be extremely hard to see the bigger picture when you feel your child is being threatened or hurt.
-Once when my daughter was 3, a friend’s son pinned her down on the grass and was clobbering her head and face.
+Once when my daughter was 3, a friend’s son pinned her down on the grass and started clobbering her head and face.
 She was hysterical and trying unsuccessfully to push him off her.
 Like Black Widow, I vaulted across the lawn, pounced on this kid and pulled him off my daughter.
 My “friend” and her husband were so horrified by my behavior that they asked me to apologize to their son.
 I did, and then we never spoke again.
 Clearly, she really wasn’t that good a friend.

 Now, could I have handled that particular situation in a more graceful, less Avenger-like way?
 Probably ... yes.
 Hindsight is 20/20, and I can think of countless other situations with my friend’s kids or my kids’ friends that I could have handled better.
 I have, at various times over the years, been alternately too defensive of, and too apologetic for, my children.
 And I still struggle with defining that fine line between letting the kids figure it out on their own and stepping in to protect them when enough is enough, while at the same time weighing whether a friendship of mine hangs in the balance.
 It can be scary, hairy, dramatic and emotional stuff.